hotelcaliforniabm/duxel/README.md

 ## Thanks
 * Gregg Fleishman for letting us use his patent
+* The Lost Hotel for pioneering this system
 * All the amazing souls at [Hotel California](https://www.facebook.com/HotelCaliforniaBM) for making this happen
 * Douglas Waters for helping me picking the right type of wood (and where to get it without breaking the bank)
 * Stephanie for teaching me how to use a CNC machine and giving me a lesson on wood types